Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 This fee is different in each state, so do your research about your state’s requirements.
 For example, California has the highest cost to run an LLC—charging $70 to initially file and an $800 annual franchise tax in order to continue operating, whereas dozens of states have annual fees between $0 and $50.

 Whatever structure you use for your blog business, you should open a separate bank account for all your business transactions.
-This helps a lot with bookkeeping and also gives you a clear idea of how much you’re making and spending.
+This helps a lot with bookkeeping and also gives you a clear idea of how much you’re making from your blog and how much you’re spending.
+As an aside, if you’re interested in average times to earning from a blog, check out my guide on how long it takes to make money blogging.

 Blogging income often comes from many different sources.
 Therefore, bloggers must report every source of income on their taxes.